+ How does AirBuddy work?

-The same way as you recharge other devices such as your laptop, camera, mobile phone, etc. Simply plug the charger into a wall socket and connect to the battery.
-You can recharge it at home or even when travelling in a campervan or on a boat (with AC mains outlet).
-Of course, AirBuddy comes with a charger.
+Simply plug the charger into a wall socket and connect to the battery.
+You can recharge it at home or even when travelling in a campervan or on a boat, either with AC mains outlet or using the optional 12VDC charger.
 The full battery recharge takes approximately 5 hours.

 + Can I replace the battery and go for a second dive?

 Yes, absolutely.
 This is the best thing about AirBuddy.
 Additional dives with SCUBA require additional tanks, hence some 18kg extra weight for each tank to carry.
 For an additional dive with AirBuddy, you only need an additional battery that weighs approximately 2.9kg.
 AirBuddy comes with one battery included; though you'll be able to order additional batteries should you wish to do so.
 To change the battery - open the lid, disconnect the cable terminals, replace the battery, reconnect the cable terminals and close the lid again.